procoder9876/procoder9876/README.md

 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me: procoder98765@gmail.com or (321) 467-4158
 - 😄 Pronouns: ...He/Him/His
-- ⚡ Fun fact: ...I have 10 years of coding in real-time embedded systems and have flown around the world to perform site installations.
+- ⚡ Fun fact: ...I have 10 years of coding in real-time embedded systems and have flown around the world to perform site installations and I have worked for NASA for 4 years.

 <!---
 procoder9876/procoder9876 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.